frequently asked questions

 Am I able to pick the breed of dog?

-No. Since we pull 90% of our dogs from shelters they can be full or mixed breed dogs of any type.
+No. Since we pull 98% of our dogs from shelters they can be full or mixed breed dogs of any type.
 Ranging from medium to large breed dogs, our Director of Training carefully evaluates prospect dogs to start our program.
+We do not train small dogs.
 Carrie,our Director of Training will pair you with a dog that is able to handle your disability, personality and lifestyle.
-We typically use Labrador Retrievers and Golden Retrievers and
+We typically use Labrador Retrievers and Golden Retrievers and mixed breed dogs.

 When do I receive my dog?

 After the approval process and your are approved, our Director of Training will start looking for a dog to match your needs.
 Once a dog is found and passed our evaluation, you will receive your dog immediately

 Then, you BOTH will start training together.
 We train you together as a team forming a very strong bond.